marcogallotta/plant-monitor/docs/internals.md

 **`clean_tables` (autouse, function-scoped)**

-After each test, truncates `photo_notes` and `photos` with `RESTART IDENTITY CASCADE`.
-This keeps tests independent regardless of commit behaviour inside them.
+After each test, truncates all data tables with `RESTART IDENTITY CASCADE`, then re-inserts the seven seed labels from migration `0007` (`aphids`, `yellowing`, `mildew`, `damage`, `new_growth`, `recovery`, `watch`).
+This keeps tests independent regardless of commit behaviour inside them and ensures the `labels` table is always in a known state — custom labels created by one test do not leak into the next.

 **`isolated_photos_dir` (autouse, function-scoped)**